superadi04/cdp-sdk/go/README.md

 - [Support](#support)
 - [Security](#security)

+> [!TIP]
+> If you're looking to contribute to the SDK, please see the [Contributing Guide](https://github.com/coinbase/cdp-sdk/blob/main/go/CONTRIBUTING.md).

 ## CDP SDK

 This module contains the Go CDP SDK, which is a library that provides a client for interacting with the [Coinbase Developer Platform (CDP)](https://docs.cdp.coinbase.com/).
 It includes a CDP Client for interacting with EVM and Solana APIs to create accounts and send transactions, as well as authentication tools for interacting directly with the CDP APIs.